Celebrating Indigenous Peoples

 Let's protect know-how

-Traditional hand-woven Lao ethnic patterns .
+Traditional hand-woven motifs of the Lao ethnic group.

 It is called "Dokmai", which means "flower" in Lao.